omidarmat/onLearn/react.md

 Now it may seem that it is bad to have functions with side effects, but it is not.
 Actually, a program can only be useful if it has some interaction with the outside world at some point.
 However, in order to make useful and bug-free apps, we need to know when and how to create side effects, which brings us back to React rules for render logic.

-Essentially, there is just one big rule which is that **components must be pure functions when it comes to render logic**.
+Essentially, there is just one big rule which is that components must be pure functions when it comes to render logic.
 It means that if we give a component instance the same props the component should always return the same output in the form of JSX.

-This practically means that **render logic is not allowed to produce any side effects**.
+This practically means that render logic is not allowed to produce any side effects.
 So the logic that runs at the top level and is responsible for rendering the component should have no interaction with the outside world.
 This means that render logic is not allowed to perform:

 1. Network requests (API calls)
 2. Start timers